leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 ##### QuestionPriorityComparator

-It is a useful tool to sort a question list based on their "priorityLevel" ordering them from lower priority to higher priority./
+It is a useful tool to sort a question list based on their "priorityLevel" ordering them from lower priority to higher priority.\
 It is used on the Subtopic class, for the "pickQuestions" method.

 ### The Controller

 ### The App

+## Tests and Utils

 ## Human experience in this project